Learn to Speak Excellent Spanish with 6 Entertaining Methods

 Want some recommendations from yours truly?
-For LAS, watch “También la lluvia” (Even the Rain) and for CS watch “Mar Adentro” (The Sea Inside), both available on Netflix with the subtitle option.
+Watch “También la lluvia” (Even the Rain) on Netflix with subtitles.
 If you’re a beginner, stick to watching the same movie a couple times within the same month!

 5. Pair Audiobooks with Physical Books

 By this, I mean that you should listen to audiobooks while you read them in Spanish.

 It’s easier than it sounds!
 Audible has a wide variety of Spanish audiobooks, from both Latin America and Spain.
 If your pockets allow you, you can also search on Amazon.es for the physical book so you can read along while you listen to the audiobook recording.
 Having physical pages in front of you keeps you focused, on-task and also reinforces sound-word recognition.